 Symptoms of colon spasms can include bowel movement changes.
-When longitudinal colon muscles spasms happen, diarrhea often occurs; however, when circular muscle spasms take place, constipation happens.
+When longitudinal colon muscle spasms happen, diarrhea often occurs; however, when circular muscle spasms take place, constipation happens.
 People who suffer from irritable bowel syndrome can have diarrhea or constipation, and some alternate between the two problems.
 Below is a list of other potential colon spasms symptoms:

 - Pain: This tends to occur in the lower abdomen, particularly on the left side.
 The pain can happen anytime day or night.

-- Gas and or bloating: Some people have gas all day long, everyday
+- Gas and or bloating: Some people have gas all day long, every day

 - Mucus: Those with IBS often notice mucus in their stools